isomerpages/mlaw-corp/_about-us/contact-us.md

   .image {margin-bottom: 1em;}
 </style>

-The Ministry of Law Services Centre will be closed on  20 Mar 2023 (Monday) from 12 p.m. to 5 p.m for staff events and will resume on 21 Mar 2023
+The Ministry of Law Services Centre will be closed on  20 Mar 2023 (Monday) from 12 p.m. to 5 p.m for staff events and will resume on 21 Mar 2023.
+The Crimsonlogic E-helpers’ services and Document Submission Counter are available on these days.

 FAQ